Curriculum, Rotations & Conferences

 Responsibility for procedures includes pre-procedure patient management, including review of the clinical history, performance of relevant physical examination, and review laboratory and imaging studies.
 The pre-procedure workup will be directly supervised by neuroradiology faculty and the plan discussed.
 Post-procedure evaluation will similarly performed and supervised.
 The fellow is required to maintain a procedure log of the invasive procedures that they have performed.
 The fellow is to participate in department and division QA activities.

-It is expected that the fellow will complete more than 50 diagnostic cerebral angiograms, perform more than 50 percutaneous biopsies and spine procedures, and participate in more than 10 neurointerventional procedures.
+It is expected that the fellow will participate in more than 100 image-guided invasive procedures including percutaneous biopsies and spine procedures, and participate in more than 10 neurointerventional procedures.

 Didactic neuroradiology conference